-- E. With regard to drug tests, if the test results are positive, and the member has not offered an explanation to the M.R.O. sufficient to cause the M.R.O. to consider the results negative, Human Resources Director shall be notified and the Human Resources Director shall in turn contact the member and the Chief.
+- With regard to drug tests, if the test results are positive, and the member has not E. offered an explanation to the M.R.O. sufficient to cause the M.R.O. to consider the results negative, Human Resources Director shall be notified and the Human Resources Director shall in turn contact the member and the Chief.
 The City will provide members who test positive for drugs with an opportunity to have the split urine specimen tested by a clinical laboratory or hospital facility of the member's choosing, at the member's own expense, providing the member notifies the City within seventy-two (72) hours of receiving the positive results and provided further that the laboratory or clinic and the testing procedure, including chain of custody, meets or exceeds the standards established in this Agreement.
-If the member does not request the testing of the sample within the second container after the sample within the second container and it is also tests positive for an illegal drug or alcohol, rehabilitative or disciplinary action shall be taken. - F. The City shall provide each member tested with a copy of all information and reports from the collection site and laboratory in connection with the testing and results. - G. The M.R.O. shall maintain his or her office in Franklin County, Ohio or an adjoining County.
+If the member does not request the testing of the sample within the second container after the sample within the first container tests positive, or if the member requests the testing of the sample within the second container and it is also tests positive for an illegal drug or alcohol, rehabilitative or disciplinary action shall be taken. - F. The City shall provide each member tested with a copy of all information and reports from the collection site and laboratory in connection with the testing and results. - G. The M.R.O. shall maintain his or her office in Franklin County, Ohio or an adjoining County.